Skip to content

 Dreamcatcher by Audrey Osofsky

-A sweet picture book depicting the Ojibway Indians of the Great Lakes and their traditions including warding off bad dreams using dreamcatchers created from nettle-stalk twine stained dark red with the bark of wild plum. [picture book, ages 2 and up]
+A sweet picture book depicting the Ojibway Indians of the Great Lakes and their traditions, including warding off bad dreams using dreamcatchers created from nettle-stalk twine stained dark red with the bark of wild plum. [picture book, ages 2 and up]

 The Unbreakable Code by Sara Hoagland Hunter, illustrated by Julia Miner

-I used The Unbreakable Code for a Book Club for Boys which made for a fun scavenger hunt solving clues in code.
+I used The Unbreakable Code for a Book Club for Boys, which made for a fun scavenger hunt, solving clues in code.
 It’s the true story of the Navajo code talkers who are credited with turning the tide for the United States during WWII.
 The original code they used as well as Navajo words are in the back pages as well. [picture book, ages 6 and up]

 Undefeated: Jim Thorpe and the Carlisle Indian School Football Team by Steve Sheinkin

 In some ways, this is the rise and fall of superathlete Jim Thorpe.
-Had he been born at different times, the outcome would be very different.
+Had he been born at a different time, the outcome would be very different.
 In more modern times, he would be sitting on a multi-million dollar contract in football.
 Instead, Jim Thorpe’s future is constrained by racism, despite being quite possibly the best athlete of his generation.
-For non-football fans like myself, this is a page-turner fascinating read.
+For non-football fans like myself, this is a page-turner, fascinating read.
 For those who like history or football, it’s a must-read.
 Sheinkin’s meticulous research comes through, building a compelling story that feels very pertinent today even though it’s our history. [nonfiction historical fiction, ages 10 and up]

 p.s.
 Related posts: